Bug with Polkit on Ubuntu/Debian running Wayland

 Modifying the Extension to Support sudo

-Instead of creating a script, why not integrate these changes directly into the extension to support sudo
+Instead of creating a script, why not integrate these changes directly into the extension to support sudo?

-Reasons for Not Integrating sudo
+Reasons for Not Integrating sudo with the Extension

 - All GNOME systems use Polkit.